 The advantage of electronic file organization is the ability to speed up the task of locating and retrieving documents of any type and any format.
 Some key strategies for organizing your files include normalizing the file and folder hierarchy and creating standardized naming and filing conventions, as well as capturing each document’s metadata and adding PDF bookmarks.
 Simple, logical file and folder names are also part of the equation because they are directly impacted by the ways in which users search.

-Whether documents are stored as computer files on a shared drive network or within an electronic filing structure such as in a document management solution, it is critical to set up an effective document organization system.
+Whether documents are stored on piles of CDs, DVDs, thumb drives, or on a shared drive/network, it is critical to set up an effective document organization system.
 By doing so, organizations see increased productivity, improved time management, and a reduction in errors caused by lost or outdated files.
 Files can be located without extra effort or delay, leading to immediate improvements in operational efficiency and productivity.

 Over the years, different indexing and naming conventions have come in to play.
 Normalizing filenames for proper indexing is as important as descriptive file names.
 As an example, at its start, a construction project might be referred to by a project number (158493_2011) while it is happening, but 5 years later no one knows what that number means anymore, and the project is only referred to as the 2011 Parking Garage Renovation.
 This type of change in how people recall and refer to project documents is a normal part of any operation, and it shows how indexing requirements can change and require updates over time.
 As a result, a file management system that makes logical sense and a file hierarchy that names files and folders according to how people search for information is critical.